-NOTE 1 to entry: The C-weighted peak sound pressure level is expressed in decibels with a reference value, $p_0$ , of 20 μPa (20 × 10-6 Pa).
+NOTE The C-weighted peak sound pressure level is expressed in decibels with a reference value, $p_0$ , of 20 μPa (20 × 10-6 Pa).

-NOTE 1 to entry: Sound power is expressed in watts.
+NOTE 1 Sound power is expressed in watts.

-NOTE 2 to entry: The symbol, P, is often used without modification for the mean value (over time) of the sound power.
+NOTE 2 The symbol, P, is often used without modification for the mean value (over time) of the sound power.

-NOTE 3 to entry: The quantity relates to the rate per unit time at which airborne sound energy is radiated by a source.
+NOTE 3 The quantity relates to the rate per unit time at which airborne sound energy is radiated by a source.